-Currently, we support Continuous Deployment only for GitHub, GitLab and Bitbucket repositories.
+Currently, we support Continuous Deployment only for GitHub, GitLab, Bitbucket and Azure DevOps repositories.

 env0 allows you to configure an environment to automatically re-deploy your environment with your updated terraform code on every push to a git branch.
 If a deployment is already in progress when a git push occurs, a deployment will be queued, and the environment will deploy again when the current deployment is finished.